GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/pygeosxExamples/initialConditionModification/AdvancedExample.rst

 Python Script
 ---------------------------------

-Similar to the previous example, the python script begins by importing the required packages, applying the xml preprocessor, GEOSX initialization, and key search.
+Similar to the previous example, the python script begins by importing the required packages, applying the xml preprocessor, GEOS initialization, and key search.

 .. literalinclude:: ../../../../../../examples/pygeosxExamples/sedovWithStressFunction/run_sedov_problem.py
   :language: python